17 recipes for a super delicious road trip

 Ideas for car snacks

-At WW, we'd never tell you that one fruit or vegetable is better than another—unlesswe were talking about car messiness.
+At WeightWatchers, we'd never tell you that one fruit or vegetable is better than another—unlesswe were talking about car messiness.
 Purely on that point, all produce is not created equal.
 Carrot sticks are neater than juicy nectarines.
 A crisp apple won’t drip onto your shorts the way watermelon might.
 And many drivers love bite-size fruits and veggies such as seedless grapes, cherry tomatoes, and sugar snap peas—more steering, zero juggling.

 Whole bananas, oranges, and other citrus fruits travel particularly well because they stay fresh for days.
 Just remember to bring something to hold discarded peels.
 You might have to wait miles before you come across a proper trash can.